AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 So how to retrieve to access kernel32.dll and load the function LoadLibraryA from it, we'll use GetModuleHandleA() to take a handle to kernel32.dll and then we'll use GetProcAdress() to retrieve the function LoadLibraryA() using its name.

-Time to get some action :

-Our updated code will be :
+Adding that to our injector code :

 ```cpp
 // Injector.cpp